- Self-Introduction For Freshers: Importance

 Research the Company: Familiarize yourself with the company's history, values, products/services, and recent news.
 This demonstrates your interest and enthusiasm for the role.

-Review Your Resume: Practice articulating how your background aligns with the job requirements as a detailed discussion of your resume highlighting your relevant skills, experiences, and achievements is expected during an interview.
+Review Your Resume: Practice articulating how your background aligns with the job requirements, as a detailed discussion of your resume highlighting your relevant skills, experiences, and achievements is expected during an interview.

 Prepare Your Own Questions: Think of insightful questions to ask the interviewer about the company, the role, and the team.
 This shows your interest and engagement in the opportunity.

-Dress Appropriately: Choose an attire that is appropriate and reflects company culture.
+Dress Appropriately: Choose attire that is appropriate and reflects company culture.
 Dressing neatly and conservatively can help you make a positive first impression.

 Arrive Early: Make sure to arrive at least 10-15 minutes early for the interview to allow for any unexpected delays.
 Punctuality reflects your reliability and respect for the interviewer's time.